2017, Vol. 4 Issue 1, Part A

 How to cite this article:

 Dr. Joseph Koskey.
 Neutral detergent fibre in forages preferred by African elephant (L. africana) in Rimoi Game Reserve, Kenya.
-International Journal of Fauna and Biological Studies.
-2017; 4(1): 29-33.
+Int J Fauna Biol Stud 2017;4(1):29-33.